apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 In any case, scaling depth seems to be [very important for long-context in-context learning](https://arxiv.org/pdf/2510.01098).
 Which is what agentic coding is dependent on, and the thing that we're trying to maximize as an industry.
 If we could train deeper models it might mean that agents can solve new problems that they weren't able to before, with higher reliability.
 So I would guess, despite the fact that scaling transformers with first-order optimizers continues to lead to improvements, that this is in fact a very prescient issue.

-It seems to me that both of the reasons to not scale deeper are invalid.
-Not being able to backprop through infinite depth is a skill issue, just don't use backprop.
-Come up with some other way to train the model.
-Yes, scaling depth saturates on easy problems, and the gains are task-dependent.
-But I conjecture that task-dependence isn't a real reason not to scale either, because context length scaling naturally presents harder and harder tasks that will require keeping track of more and more information and making more and more decisions based on that information.
+I think both reasons not to scale deeper are invalid.
+Training dynamics and infinite depth?
+That's a skill issue, just don't use backprop.
+Task saturation?
+Yes, scaling depth saturates on easy problems.
+But we don't care about easy problems, because they're already solved.
+We want to solve hard problems, and scaling context length naturally presents harder and harder tasks that require tracking more information and making more decisions in the process of producing each token.

 So, let's find a way to scale deeper models to longer contexts.
-Zeroth Order Optimization, and in particular the MeZO branch of research, seems to me a practical approach to this.
-If we can get it to scale.
+Zeroth Order Optimization, and in particular the branch of research derived from [MeZO](https://arxiv.org/abs/2305.17333) and [SPSA](https://www.jhuapl.edu/spsa/PDF-SPSA/Spall_TAC92.pdf) seems to me a practical approach to this because it does not require backprop and should work with any architecture, even non-differentiable ones.
+If we can get it to scale, which has of course never really been attempted.

 ## Zeroth Order Optimization